smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Part II/readme.md

 :exclamation: Before you implement any type of random integer solution, ensure the statement returns a random number without any bias!

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To determine if the random number generator truly is random, use the law of large numbers and generate enough numbers where the distribution should be even across all the numbers.
-For example, f you need to simulate dice rolls, run the random number generator 1,000 times, and ensure each value appears 1/6 of the time.
+For example, if you need to simulate dice rolls, run the random number generator 1,000 times, and ensure each value appears 1/6 of the time.
 If you want to measure the randomness using statistical measures, the Chi-Square test can be used to assess the goodness of fit between observed and expected values.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Also, I recommend saving your random number generator as a function and create a stored procedure to validate the randomness of the function (which can then be reused when a new user needs to ensure it is truly random).
 Here is a quick script that creates a 1 million random numbers and checks the count of each number and the percentage of its occurrence.